dftbplus/recipes/docs/linresp/relax.rst

 Geometry relaxation in the excited state
 ****************************************

-So far we only looked at excited state calculations at fixed geometry. *DFTB+* supports also geometry relaxations or even MD simulations in a given excited state.
-In this example we are going to study the absorption and fluorescence energies of the simple molecule thioformaldehyde (SCH2).
+So far we have only looked at excited state calculations at fixed geometry. *DFTB+* supports also geometry relaxations or even MD simulations in a given excited state.
+In this example we are going to study the absorption and fluorescence energies of the simple molecule thioformaldehyde (SCH\ :sub:`2`).